 How does ACMPR work?

-ACMPR explains how the producer can apply for a license to grow and sell dried cannabis, fresh cannabis, cannabis plants, seeds and oils legally in the country.
+The licensed producer is responsible for obtaining the necessary licenses from Health Canada to grow and produce medical marijuana for Canadian patients.
+This gives them legal rights to distribute medical cannabis to authorized patients.
+The ACMPR explains how the producer can apply for a license to grow and sell dried cannabis, fresh cannabis, cannabis plants, seeds, edibles, vaporizer cartridges, and oils legally in the country.
 However, the producers have to meet the quality and grade requirement, as one of the main responsibilities of ACMPR is to ensure quality products are released into the market and they are safe for medical consumption.
 The producers must adhere to strict regulations to maintain strain quality.

-The patient, on the other hand, needs to obtain authorization from their doctor or medical practitioner.
-Only then can they qualify to use medical marijuana legally.
+The patient needs to obtain authorization from their doctor or medical practitioner and only then can they qualify to use medical marijuana legally.
 The authorization by a medical professional defines the duration of the treatment and the strength of the dosage, which is then used for future prescriptions and refills.

 This authorization is essential if the patient wishes to grow their medical marijuana.

 The ACMPR regulation allows for patients to apply for a personal production license given by Health Canada or as a designated producer for someone else.
 Under this license, an individual can cultivate a limited quantity of cannabis at home to treat their medical needs.

 It is also known as Access to Cannabis for Medical Purposes Regulation Growing License.
 Health Canada is the governing body for these applications.
 The processing time for these licenses varies from 6 weeks to a couple of months.
 Currently, there are no direct licensing fees associated.
 As per regulations, Doctors cannot charge to obtain these licenses.
 However, if one has appointed a medical office to keep their files and the processes in order, these costs must be incurred by the individual and are not associated with Health Canada.